How auto sign in/out works

 There are three possible settings for auto-sign in/out:

-• Automatic – you will be auto-signed in/out when you enter/leave the location's geofence.
+- Automatic - You will be automatically signed in/out when you enter or leave the location's geofence.

-• Prompt – you will be sent a push notification asking you if you want to sign in/out when you enter/leave a geofence.
+- Prompt - You will receive a push notification asking if you want to sign in/out when you enter/leave a geofence.

-You cannot set your personal settings higher than the location settings, e.g. if the location is set to prompt at sign in, you can either use prompt or disable the feature.
+You cannot set your settings higher than the location settings.
+For example, if the location is set to prompt at sign-in, you can either use the prompt or disable the feature.
 You cannot use automatic as this is higher than the location settings.

 Location setup

 Your location's OnLocation Administrator has set up one or more geofences around the location.
 Geofences work with your smartphone’s location services.
-When you cross into or out of a geofence, your smartphone will alert OnLocation Mobile, which will trigger the auto sign-in/out settings (or inter-zone movement if configured).
+When you cross into or out of a geofence, your smartphone will alert OnLocation Mobile, triggering the auto sign-in/out settings (or inter-zone movement, if configured).

 Your location may also have Bluetooth beacons set up.
-Beacons make your auto sign-in settings more accurate.
-They are small Bluetooth devices that connect to your smartphone automatically.
+Beacons enhance the accuracy of your auto sign-in settings.
+They are small Bluetooth devices that automatically connect to your smartphone.
 When you cross the geofence, your smartphone will start scanning for beacons.
 Once connected to a beacon, the auto sign-in settings will activate.
-Beacons are only used for auto sign-in.
+Beacons are only used for auto-sign-in.
 Once signed in, the smartphone will not check for beacons until signed out again.

 Technical limitations

 Due to technological limitations, OnLocation Mobile custom-shaped geofences must have a circular boundary around them to conserve battery usage.
 The boundary ensures that your phone does not start checking your proximity to the geofence until you cross this line.
-If this boundary did not exist, your phone would constantly check your location and drain the battery.
+If this boundary did not exist, your phone would constantly check your location, which would drain the battery.

 OnLocation Mobile can only pick up when you cross the circular boundary in the background, which has a minimum diameter of 100m.
 If the custom geofence is larger, the circular boundary will also be larger.